Fatima11K26R/my-jupyter-notebook-algorithm-optimisation/README.md

 # my-jupyter-notebook-algorithm-optimisation
-This repository showcases my projects in data analysis, machine learning, and software development.
-It includes Jupyter notebooks that demonstrate my ability to solve real-world problems, design algorithms, and analyze data.
-New projects will be added regularly to reflect my continuous learning and skills.
+This repository showcases some of my personal projects in data analysis, machine learning, optimization algorithm and software development.
+It includes Jupyter notebooks and explanation real-world problems, design algorithms, and analyze data.
+New projects will be added regularly to reflect my continuous learning and refresh my skills.